JordanMarr/ReactiveElmish.Avalonia/README.md

 ### Additional reasons
 * Avalonia UI is a big deal in the .NET OSS community; it is always nice for F# community to be able to participate in the latest and greatest with as many options as possible.
 * Avalonia already provides first class templates to create an F# project that include creating .axaml views within the same project!
 (Not possible with WPF!)
-* While the built-in F# templates do allow you to do classic MVVM style, Elmish is more powerful and has become the standard for F# UI projects.
+* While the built-in F# templates do allow you to do classic MVVM style, Elmish provides a powerful form of state management that has become standard for F# UI projects.
 * The "Avalonia UI for Visual Studio 2022" extension provides a xaml preview pane that works with F#! 😄 (Also not possible with WPF!)
 * Keeping with tradition that the F# community will [provide important libraries, developer tools and workload support](https://learn.microsoft.com/en-us/dotnet/fsharp/strategy).